 The reported incidence of patellar dislocation is 5.8 per 100,000, but it may be as high as 29 per 100,000 in the adolescent population.
 There are several varieties of patellar dislocation, as follows:

-Lateral - This is the most common type of patellar dislocation
+Lateral - The most common type of patellar dislocation

-Horizontal - This is a rare occurrence in which the patella has rotated on its horizontal axis with the articular surfaces facing either proximally or distally
+Horizontal - A rare occurrence, in which the patella has rotated on its horizontal axis with the articular surfaces facing either proximally or distally

-Vertical - This is also a very uncommon event, in which the patella rotates around its vertical axis with impaction of one of the lateral surfaces in the intercondylar notch of the femur
+Vertical - Also a very uncommon event, in which the patella rotates around its vertical axis with impaction of one of the lateral surfaces in the intercondylar notch of the femur

-Intercondylar - This is any type of dislocation in which the patella remains in its anatomic position and may be rotated around its vertical or horizontal axis
+Intercondylar - Any type of dislocation in which the patella remains in its anatomic position and may be rotated around its vertical or horizontal axis

-Several anatomic factors, including a lateralized tibial tubercle, the tibial tuberosity – trochlear groove distance, and the shape of the patella, may increase the likelihood of lateral patellar dislocation.
+Several anatomic factors, including a lateralized tibial tubercle, the tibial tuberosity–trochlear groove distance, [2, 3] the tibial tuberosity–posterior cruciate ligament distance, the shape and dimensions of the patella, [5, 6] and the width of the patellar tendon, may increase the likelihood of lateral patellar dislocation.

 Reduction of a lateral dislocation of the patella is a simple and safe procedure.
 Otherwise, an orthopedist should be consulted for these more uncommon types of dislocations.